sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

 27. What are the differences between OLTP and OLAP?

-    = OLTP stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
+    = ***OLTP*** stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
 An important attribute of an OLTP system is its ability to maintain concurrency.
 OLTP systems often follow a decentralized architecture to avoid single points of failure.
 These systems are generally designed for a large audience of end-users who conduct short transactions.
 Queries involved in such databases are generally simple, need fast response times, and return relatively few records.
 A number of transactions per second acts as an effective measure for such systems.

-    OLAP stands for Online Analytical Processing, a class of software programs that are characterized by the relatively low frequency of online transactions.
-Queries are often too complex and involve a bunch of aggregations.
-For OLAP systems, the effectiveness measure relies highly on response time.
-Such systems are widely used for data mining or maintaining aggregated, historical data, usually in multi-dimensional schemas.
+    Every industry in today’s world use OLTP system to record their transactional data.
+The main concern of OLTP systems is to enter, store and retrieve the data.
+They covers all day to day operations such as purchasing, manufacturing, payroll, accounting, etc.of an organization.
+Such systems have large numbers of user which conduct short transaction.
+It supports simple database query so the response time of any user action is very fast.

+    Advantages of an OLTP System:

+OLTP Systems are user friendly and can be used by anyone having basic understanding It allows its user to perform operations like read, write and delete data quickly.
+It responds to its user actions immediately as it can process query very quickly.
+This systems are original source of the data.
+It helps to administrate and run fundamental business tasks.
+It helps in widening customer base of an organization by simplifying individual processes.

+    1. **OLTP Online Analytical Processing:** , is a technology used for data analysis and reporting.
+It allows users to interactively analyze multidimensional data to gain insights and make informed decisions.
+Here are the characteristics of OLAP:

+1. **Multidimensional Data:** OLAP systems organize data into multidimensional structures, such as cubes or hypercubes.
+These structures represent data with multiple dimensions, such as time, geography, and product categories, making it easy to analyze data from different perspectives.

+2. **Fast Query Performance:** OLAP databases are optimized for query performance.
+They precompute and store aggregated data to ensure that queries, even complex ones, are processed quickly.

+3. **Complex Calculations:** OLAP systems support complex calculations and aggregations, enabling users to perform operations like sum, average, and percentage calculations on the data.

+4. **User-Friendly Interface:** OLAP tools often come with user-friendly interfaces that allow non-technical users to explore and analyze data easily.
+Users can navigate through data hierarchies and drill down into details as needed.

+5. **Consolidation and Roll-Up:** OLAP allows data to be consolidated or rolled up to higher levels of aggregation.
+For example, you can view sales data at the regional level, then drill down to see sales for specific stores within each region.

+6. **Slicing and Dicing:** Users can "slice" data by selecting a particular dimension or attribute and "dice" it by selecting multiple dimensions.
+This capability enables flexible data exploration.

+7. **Data Cubes:** OLAP systems often use data cubes to store data efficiently.
+These cubes store precomputed aggregations for various combinations of dimensions, allowing for quick retrieval.

+8. **Support for Historical Data:** OLAP systems can store historical data, making it possible to analyze trends and changes over time.

+9. **Security:** OLAP systems typically have robust security features to control access to data and ensure that sensitive information is protected.

+10. **Scalability:** OLAP systems are designed to handle large volumes of data and can scale to accommodate growing data needs.

 28. Types of join in SQL?